Six top tips: How to take off make-up

 4. Try a biodegradable cotton bud

 You heard it here first!
 These multitasking marvels are our secret to getting a great cleanse.
 Soak one end in eye make-up remover and use it for stubborn areas like between eyebrow hairs, under your eye line, and even hard-to-reach foundation residue in your hairline.

 “Fun fact: a cotton bud dipped in eye make-up remover is a great tool for fixing wobbly eyeliner when you’re applying it.”

 When opting for a wash-off cleanser, the best way to take off make-up is to massage it into your skin in circular motions, concentrating on areas where dirt collects, like the sides of your nose and your neck.
 Just try not to pull the skin down, as this can add unwanted pressure on delicate skin.
 This mini massage will also help to boost circulation and bring oxygen to the surface of the skin, making it look refreshed and healthy – and it feels so nice!

 6. Be prepared: make-up removal tips on-the-go

 Removing eye make-up doesn’t always happen in the bathroom!
 Sometimes, the best way to remove make-up is an on-the-go job.
 Ever had a fright post-workout when your mascara has melted down your cheeks?
 Sweat mixed with the day’s make-up and pollution can be a hot spot for skin irritation.
-Stash a pack of Simple Water Boost Hydrating Cleansing Wipes in your gym bag for a quick cleanse pre and post-spin class – they’ll leave skin feeling hydrated, clean and fright-free, and are one of the best make-up removers for sensitive skin!
+Stash a pack of Water Boost Biodegradable Hydrating Cleansing Wipes in your gym bag for a quick cleanse pre and post-spin class – they’ll leave skin feeling hydrated, clean and fright-free, and are one of the best make-up removers for sensitive skin!

 So, there you have it.
 Our insider guide to the best ways to remove make-up, for that fresh-faced feeling, without the fuss.
 Now, where are those wipes?